Volume 3 GENERAL TECHNICAL ADMINISTRATION

 142.53(b) every 12 calendar-months.

 and three landings as the sole manipulator of the controls of an aircraft of

 the same category and class and, if a type rating is required, of the same type

-replicated by the approved flight

-simulator in which that instructor is designated to instruct.
+replicated by the approved FFS in which that instructor is designated to instruct.